by Carleen Madigan (Editor)

-The animal husbandry books below provide information and reference material to the farmer.
+The animal husbandry books provide information and reference material to the farmer.
 Your goal is to raise a healthy, valuable animal, right?

 If you answered yes, then keep reading, I want to go over a few basics principles.